No. PR- 229

 |24||External commercial borrowings||54||162||108|

 |Composite Weighted Index||78||99||21|

 Source: PHD Research Bureau, PHDCCI EBM Index

-Note: For calculation purpose, the January 2021 FDI figures are estimated on the basis of available data of last 3 months; figures and difference are rounded off
+Note: For calculation purpose, the October, November and December 2020 FDI figures are estimated on the basis of available data; figures and difference are rounded off

 PHD Chamber of Commerce and Industry